 Also included in the Computer Technician Specialist training program are emerging technologies such as unified communications; mobile, cloud, and virtualization technologies; and administration of a domain through a Windows server using Active Directory.
 The basic security component discusses network security; compliance and operation security; and threats and vulnerabilities.

-Computer Technician Networking Specialist program hours are distributed between a combination of lecture and practical hands-on labs, with an emphasis on the practical application of theory.
+Computer Technician Networking Specialist training program hours are distributed between a combination of lecture and practical hands-on labs, with an emphasis on the practical application of theory.
 Hunter Business School students enrolled in this computer technician and repair program are prepared to take the CompTIA (Computing Technology Industry Association) A+ certification exam.

 Computer Technician Networking Graduates Are Prepared